Jonathan Gruber (economist)

-Early life
+Early life and education

 Gruber was born on September 30, 1965, the son of Martin Jay Gruber and Ellie Gruber.
-His father is Professor Emeritus of Finance at the New York University Stern School of Business, having taught there for more than 40 years.
+His father is professor emeritus of finance at the New York University Stern School of Business, having taught there for more than 40 years.
 Jonathan Gruber was raised in the New York suburb of Ridgewood, New Jersey.
 He completed his BS in economics from the Massachusetts Institute of Technology in 1987 and his PhD in economics from Harvard University in 1992, with a thesis titled Changes in the Structure of Employer-Provided Health Insurance.

 He has 3 children, Rachel, Jack, and Ava Gruber.

 Academic research career

 Gruber began his career as an assistant professor of economics at MIT in 1992.
 He is also a research associate at the National Bureau of Economic Research.
 Gruber's research has focused on public finance and health economics.
 He has published over 150 research articles and has had his hand in editing six research volumes.
 He has written Public Finance and Public Policy, Health Care Reform and Jump-Starting America: How Breakthrough Science Can Revived Economic Growth and the American Dream (with Simon Johnson).
 In 2006 he won the American Society of Health Economists Inaugural Medal for the best health economist in the nation aged 40 and under.

-From 2003-2006, Gruber was an essential architect in Massachusetts' health reform effort and became an inaugural member of the Health Connector Board whose job was to oversee these efforts.
+From 2003 to 2006, Gruber was an essential architect in Massachusetts' health reform effort and became an inaugural member of the Health Connector Board whose job was to oversee these efforts.
 Later, Gruber was involved in the creation of the Affordable Care Act and Patient Protection Act.
 He worked closely with the Obama administration and Congress as a technical consultant.